-- They can be recycled: our coated steel sheets are fully recyclable through the Basic Oxygen Steelmaking (BOS) route.
+- They can be recycled: our coated steel sheets are fully recyclable.
 We have done detailed studies to demonstrate that this can be done without increasing harmful emissions from the process.

 In addition to the inherent durability, re-usability and recyclability of our products, we have taken actions to increase the rate at which they are recycled at the end of life.
 We have done detailed studies to demonstrate that recycling through the BOS process can be done without increasing harmful emissions from the process.

-We are continually investing in the UK's steel collection and recycling infrastructure, enhancing our own recycling capabilities at plants in Port Talbot and Rotherham.
+We are continually investing in the UK's steel collection and recycling infrastructure, enhancing our own recycling capabilities in Port Talbot.

 We provide education in schools about steel recycling and we provide technical literature for customers about the life cycle impacts of our products and the steps that can be taken to minimise these impacts throughout the life of the applications in which they are used.